 try the GE Lat Long Finder here

-Mississippi River tourThe Mississippi River is the longest and largest river in North America.
+Mississippi River tourThe Mississippi River is the largest river in North America.
 "Mississippi" is a Ojibwa (Chippewa) Indian / Native Americans / First Nations word "misi-ziibi" or "gichi-ziibi" meaning great river, big river, gathering of water.
 The river is the major river of the eastern half of North America, flowing through the USA states of Minnesota, Wisconsin, Iowa, Illinois, Missouri, Kentucky, Tennessee, Arkansas, Mississippi and Louisiana.
 From the spring in it's northern Minnesota headwaters, it flow south for more than 2320 miles (3730 km) to the Mississippi River Delta at the Gulf of Mexico.

 The river's original major silt deposits posed the Mississippi River Valley as a very fertile agricultural region, which contributed and resulted in the river's famous 19th century steamboat era.
 The decades following has seen the construction of massive engineering works such as levees, locks and dams, which has formed the river to it's present flow.